karishmashuklaa/todo-django/README.md

 A user can
 * register / login
-* create, update, delete and search tasks.
+* create, update, delete and search tasks
 * Mark tasks as complete

 ## Tech Stack